ethankennerly/test-load-prefab/README.md

 - [x] Loading time of prefab in additive scene.
 - [x] Loading time of prefab in resources.
 - [x] Loading time of prefab in asset bundle.

-## To-do

-- [ ] Loading time of prefab in scriptable object.
-- [ ] To be more accurate, custom sampler for each.